FranciscoGustavo/task-manager/README.md

 * Install dependecies `npm install`
 * Run mode production `npm start`
 * Got to browser and write http://localhost:5000 this show you the web app
+* Run script to set data into database go to server folder and run `npm run seed`